Deposit Takers Act 2023

 You could also call this:

-"What happens if a bank is removed and then added back to the register while being sorted out."
+"What happens if a removed bank is put back on the register while being resolved"

 Illustration for Deposit Takers Act 2023

-If you are a licensed deposit taker and you have been removed from the New Zealand register under section 317 of the Companies Act 1993 while in resolution, but then you are restored to the register under section 328 of the Companies Act 1993, you will still be in resolution.
-You will continue to be in resolution from the time you are restored to the register.
-However, this will not happen if the Bank publishes a notice in the Gazette before you are restored, stating that you will not continue to be in resolution.
+You are a licensed deposit taker that has been removed from the New Zealand register under section 317 of the Companies Act 1993 while in resolution.
+If you are restored to the register under section 328 of the Companies Act 1993, you continue to be in resolution from the time you are restored.
+The Bank can publish a notice in the Gazette to stop this from happening.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.